Anushka-Bhowmick/Supnits-Classes/README.md

 ## Community and Communication

-Join our community and communicate with other contributors and maintainers.
+Follow these points during your contribution.
 We appreciate open and respectful communication.
+- Always open an issue before contributing to the repository.
+- Get yourself assigned before starting to work on an issue.
+Check if someone is already assigned for it.
+- If there is inactivity from your side for quite some time, someone else will be given the chance.
+- Be respectful towards the community.
+- Mention the issue number on your PR.

-Thank you for contributing to Supnits-Classes! <3
+Thank you for contributing to Supnits-Classes! ❤️